brodysmith8/pressure-system-simulator/README.md

 1. They are expensive;
 2. They will be frequent, occurring once every timestep (at least).

 Hence, the public (Decimal-type) constant (`SIMULATION_TIMESTEP_LENGTH_SECONDS`) does not have a type specification nor a leading hyphen to indicate its use internally to the Simulation class.
-Whereas, the float constant (`_SIMULATION_TIMESTEP_LENGTH_SECONDS_FLOAT`) does have both a type specification, and a leading hyphen.
+Whereas, the float constant (`_SIMULATION_TIMESTEP_REAL_LENGTH_SECONDS`) does have both a type specification, and a leading hyphen.